arkamar/thecatch20/README.md

 >
 > Good Luck!

-The pcap in the archive contains 35 SMTP connections where everyone is used to send exactly one email.
+The pcap in the archive contains 35 SMTP connections, where everyone is used to send exactly one email.
 Most of them are spam advertising **The Cure from RANSOMVID-20**.
 The flag is in the image.

 ![](spam_everywhere/rv20protector.png)